fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

     Paint text in a cell that is underline

  #### sparkBarRenderer
-    Paints an implementation of [this](https://en.wikipedia.org/wiki/Sparkline)
+    Paints an implementation of https://en.wikipedia.org/wiki/Sparkline

 #### Programmatic cell editor association

-The Cell Provider's `getCell` method is called when the cell is selected to get rendered needs a renderer.
-For programmatic cell renderer association, override it:
+The Cell Provider's `getCell` method is called when HyperGrid will check which renderer to provide the selected cell.
+For programmatic cell renderer association, you can override it:
-It needs to return an object with a `paint` method that expects a `2D graphics context` and config object described below You can optionally set additional fields on config which includes internal properties about the cell in question.
+`getCell` needs to return an object with a `paint` method that expects a `2D graphics context` and a config object (described below).

+You can optionally set additional fields on config which includes internal properties about the cell in question.
 This will get passed to your renderer paint function later

 ```javascript
 yourGrid.behavior.cellProvider.getCell = function(config) {
     //A renderer should always be provided that has a paint function